 Treatment for Sleep Apnea

 Oral appliance therapy is a treatment that can help patients with mild to moderate cases of sleep apnea.
 Dr. Randall Stewart or Dr. Melissa Stewart will coordinate with a specialist to determine if this method is right for you.
 An oral sleep appliance is just like a mouth piece and will be worn while you sleep.
 They are custom made from impressions of your teeth so that they fit snugly in the mouth.
 This solution will push the lower jaw into a forward position to open up the airways and prevents the soft tissue in the back of the throat from collapsing.
 This form of sleep apnea treatment is easier to use and care for.
 It does not require being attached to a machine all night or have air blowing in your face.

 Treat Sleep Apnea Today

 Do you think you or your partner may have sleep apnea?
 Call the Stewart Dental Group for sleep apnea treatment in Charlotte at 704-255-4256.
-You can also request an appointment with us online for comfortable and convenient care.
+You can also request an appointment with us online for comfortable and convenient care near you.